alphagov/paas-tech-docs/source/documentation/index.md

 #Overview

-GOV.UK PaaS is a cloud-hosting platform being built by the Government Digital Service (GDS).
-PaaS manages the deployment of your apps, services and background tasks so you don’t need to hire specialist cloud skills to do so.
+GOV.UK Platform as a Service (PaaS) is a cloud-hosting platform being built by the Government Digital Service (GDS).
+GOV.UK PaaS manages the deployment of your apps, services and background tasks so you don’t need to hire people with specialist cloud skills.

 GOV.UK PaaS is currently in private beta.